South Hobart TAS Region

 Being welcomed into the United Taekwondo family by our amazing Chief Instructor Brett, his wonderful wife Branch Instructor Sharon and all of the fantastic, dedicated Instructors.
 Everyone certainly made it easy to learn and really enjoy the benefits of taekwondo.

-A more recent highlight is opening up the South Hobart Dojang in Tasmania after our family moved there in January.
+Another highlight is opening up the South Hobart Dojang in Tasmania after our family moved there in January 2018.

 Describe your first black belt grading and what it took to get you there?